sbtran997/CSPRSUM2025/README.md

        pip3 install pycryptodome

    c.
-Install VLC (Use tab to get through EULA confirmation)
+Install VLC (Use tab to get through EULA confirmation, also it works if the message "Unable to locate package ubuntu-restricted-extra" appears)

        sudo apt-get install ubuntu-restricted-extra
        sudo apt-get install vlc